-CHAPTER I PRELIMINARY
+PRELIMINARY

-- 1. Short title, extend and commencement - (1) This Act may be called the Environment (Protection) Act, 1986. - (2) It extends to the whole of India. - (3) It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint and different dates may be appointed for different provisions of this Act and for different areas. - 2.
-Definitions In this Act, unless the context otherwise requires,- - (a) "Environment" includes water, air and land and the inter-relationship which exists among and between water, air and land, and human beings, other living creatures, plants, microorganism and property; - (b) "Environmental pollutant" means any solid or gaseous substance present in such concentration as may be, or tend to be, injurious to environment; - (c) "Environmental pollution" means the presence in the environment of any environmental pollution; - (d) "Handling", in relation to any substance, means the manufacture, processing, treatment, package, storage, transportation, use, collection, destruction, conversion, offering for sale, transfer or the like of such substance; - (e) "Hazardous substance" means any substance or preparation which, by reason of its chemical or physico-chemical properties or handling, is liable to cause harm to human beings, other living creatures, plant, micro-organism, property or the environment; - (f) "Occupier", in relation to any factory or premises, means a person who has, control over the affairs of the factory or the premises and includes in relation to any substance, the person in possession of the substance;

-(g) "Prescribed" means prescribed by rules made under this Act.
+- (1) This Act may be called the Environment (Protection) Act, 86. - (2) It extends to the whole of India. - (3) It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint and different dates may be appointed for different provisions of this Act and for different areas.

+Short title, extent and commencement.
+Definitions.

+- In this Act, unless the context otherwise requires: - - (a) "environment" includes water, air and land and the interrelationship which exists among and between water, air and land, and human beings, other living creatures, plants, microorganism and property; - (b) "environmental pollutant" means any solid, liquid or gaseous substance present in such concentration as may be, or tend to be, injurious to environment; - (c) "environmental pollution" means the presence in the environment of any environmental pollutant; - (d) "handling", in relation to any substance, means the manufacture, processing, treatment, package, storage, transporation, use; collection, destruction, conversion, offering for sale, transfer or the like of such substance; - (c) "hazardous substance" means any substance or preparation which, by reason of its chemical or physico-chemical properties or handling, is liable to cause harm to human beings, other living creatures, plants, micro-organism, property or the environment; - (f) "occupier", in relation to any factory or premises, means a person who has control over the affairs of the factory or the premises and includes, in relation to any substance, the person in possession of the substance; - (g) "prescribed" means prescribed by rules made under this Act.

+CHAPTER II

-CHAPTER II GENERAL POWERS OF THE CENTRAL GOVERNMENT
+GENERAL POWERS OF THE CENTRAL GOVERNMENT

+Power

-- 3. Power of Central Government to take measures to protect and improve environment - (1) Subject to the provisions of this Act, the Central Government, shall have the power to take all such measures as it deems necessary or expedient for the purpose of protecting and improving the quality of the environment and preventing controlling and abating environmental pollution. - (2) In particular, and without prejudice to the generality of the provisions of subsection (1), such measures may include measures with respect to all or any of the following matters, namely:- - (i) co-ordination of actions by the State Governments, officers and other authorities- - (a) under this Act, or the rules made thereunder, or - (b) under any other law for the time being in force which is relatable to the objects of this Act; - (ii) planning and execution of a nation-wide programme for the prevention, control and abatement of environmental pollution; - (iii) laying down standards for the quality of environment in its various aspects; - (iv) laying down standards for emission or discharge of environmental pollutants from various sources whatsoever: Provided that different standards for emission or discharge may be laid down under this clause from different sources having regard to the quality or composition of the emission or discharge of environmental pollutants from such sources; - restriction of areas in which any industries, operations or processes or class of industries, operations or processes shall not be carried out or shall be carried out subject to certain safeguards; - (vi) laying down procedures and safeguards for the prevention of accidents which may cause environmental pollution and remedial measures for such accidents; - (vii) laying down procedures and safeguards for the handling of hazardous substances; - (viii) examination of such manufacturing processes, materials and substances as are likely to cause environmental pollution; - (ix) carrying out and sponsoring investigations and research relating to problems of environmental pollution; - (x) inspection of any premises, plant, equipment, machinery, manufacturing or other processes, materials or substances and giving, by order, of such directions to such authorities, officers or persons as it may consider
+of Central Government to

+take measures to -

+3. (1) Subject to the provisions of this Act, the Central Government shall have the power to take all such measures as it deems necessary or expedient for the purpose of protecting and improving the quality of the environment and preventing, controlling and abating environmental pollution.

+(2) In particular, and without prejudice to the generality of the provisions of sub-section (i), such measures may include measures with respect to all or any of the following matters, namely:-

+protect and improve environ-

+- (i) co-ordination of actions by the State Governments, officers ment. and other authorities: - (a) under this Act, or the rules made thereunder; or - (b) under any other law for the time being in force which is relatable to the objects of this Act; - planning and execution of a nation-wide programme for the prevention, control and abatement of environmental pollution; - (iii) laying down standards for the quality of environment in its various aspects; - (iv) laying down standards for emission or discharge of environmental pollutants from various sources whatsoever;

+Provided that different standards for emission or discharge may be laid down under this clause from different sources having regard to the quality or composition of the emission or discharge of environmental pollutants from such sources;

+- (v) restriction of areas in which any industries, operations, or processes or class of industries, operations or processes shall not be carried out or shall be carried out subject to certain safeguards; - (vi) laying down procedures and safeguards for the prevention of accidents which may cause environmental pollution and remedial measures for such accidents; - (vii) laying down procedures and safeguards for the handling of hazardous substances;